ThomasTyg15/HAL_Project/README.md

 In Cargo.toml you'll find all the configuration you need to run your rust code to your arduino uno.

-Then you'll find Lab1, Lab 2 etc., which are codes with different functionalities, to put in your hand.
+Then you'll find Lab1, Lab 2 etc., which are codes with different functionalities, to put in your main.rs.